dc36205/Market_Study_of_Commercial_Establishments_in_LA/README.md

 Table of Contents
 =================
 # 1. Problem Statement
-___

-The main objective of this market study is to determine the preliminary conditions of the current situation existing in the target area in order to evaluate the possibilities of opening a new coffee trading establishment in the area.
+Conduct a study to determine the preliminary conditions of situation existing in the target area in order to evaluate the possibilities of opening a new coffee trading establishment.

-2. EDA followed

-3. Data Description
+# 2. Data Description

+* Number of instances - 9651
+* Number of attributes - 6

+# 3. EDA followed

-4. Technical Requirements
+# 4. Technical Requirements

-5. Results
+# 5. Results